LeonardoPeralta/pfwtfp-breaking-down-large-problems-with-subroutines-dry/README.md

 ## DRYing out the Code

 Back already?
 Great.
-We thought we could make the code simpler by writing this method called `join_ingredients`.
+We think we can make the code simpler by writing this method called `join_ingredients`.

 ```ruby